Scaling-Aware Adapter for Structure-Grounded LLM Reasoning: Experiments

 \subsection{\modelname vs.\ General LLMs}

-To quantify \modelname’s advantage on structural reasoning, representative open-source LLM backbones are compared, including reasoning and non-reasoning variants, on \datasetname under identical split and finetuning settings, as shown in Tab.~\ref{tab:improvement-metrics}.
+To quantify \modelname’s advantage on structural understanding and reasoning, representative open-source LLM backbones are compared, including reasoning and non-reasoning variants, on \datasetname under identical split and finetuning settings, as shown in Tab.~\ref{tab:improvement-metrics}.
 Llama-3~\citep{grattafiori2024llama3} and Qwen-3~\citep{yang2025qwen3} exhibit relatively strong bio-modality understanding, motivating the adoption of Llama-3.1 as the default backbone in subsequent experiments.
 To mitigate sequence-level comprehension difficulty for general LLMs, a modality tokenizer is introduced that maps meaningful motifs or residues to single tokens, yielding consistent performance gains.
-Across different backbones, augmenting with \modelname produces substantial improvements on each modality and the average, supporting \textbf{two conclusions}: (1) atom-level modalities require structure-enhanced understanding beyond sequence representation, and (2) \modelname enables stronger multimodal reasoning over heterogeneous all-atom modalities. \takeaway{Supports Tackling Challenge 2: Structural Grounding.}
+Across different backbones, augmenting with \modelname produces substantial improvements on each modality and the average, supporting \textbf{two conclusions}: (1) atom-level modalities require structure-enhanced understanding beyond sequence representation, and (2) \modelname enables stronger multimodal understanding and reasoning over heterogeneous all-atom modalities.
+These cross-backbone improvements confirm that explicit geometry grounding is essential for structure-conditioned understanding and reasoning (Challenge 2).